Itai-Nelken/My-Python-Gui-Apps/README.md

 # My-Python-Gui-Apps
-Python GUI apps created with guizero
+Python scripts I created in the process of learning python.
 ## How to run?
 1. download the python script file you want.
 2. Install guizero: